1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Latitude is measured from the equator (0°) up to 90° north or south.

-2. The Equator represents:
+2. The Equator represents_____________.

 A) 0° Longitude